How To Improve Customer Focus: 6 Tips and Strategies

-- Monitor hashtags your customers are using.
+- Monitor the hashtags your customers use.
 The terms you use may not reflect how your customers discuss your company or industry.
-Follow any thought leaders, industry influencers, or companies who represent your ideal customer.
-See what hashtags they’re using.
+Follow thought leaders, industry influencers, or companies who represent your ideal customer.
+Track the hashtags they use.

 - Track competitors’ activity.
 Do you know what customers are asking your rivals?
 If the same questions keep coming up, consider whether you should address them in your own blog or marketing content.

-- Ask your audience.
+- Ask your audience for feedback.
 Want to know something specific?
-Facebook, Twitter, and Instagram all have polling tools, or simply ask your followers an open-ended question.
+Facebook, Twitter, and Instagram all have polling tools.
+Or, simply ask your followers open-ended questions.

 According to the “State of the Connected Customer” research, 62% of customers now expect companies to adapt based on their actions and behaviors.
-This increases to 67% among millennials and members of Generation Z.
+This increases to 67% among Millennials and Generation Z.

-Many businesses have traditionally left the step of coming up with ideas to a select group of individuals, but great ideas can come from anywhere.
+Many businesses have traditionally left new ideas to a select group, but great ideas can come from anywhere.
 In fact, organizations including Unilever, Ikea, and Lego now actively involve customers in problem-solving and new product development through co-creation platforms and initiatives.

-While 78% of customers say they expect consistent interactions across departments, their expectations are falling short: 59% say it typically feels as though they’re communicating with separate departments, not one unified organization.
-About two-thirds (66%) of customers say they often have to repeat or re-explain information to different representatives they speak with.
+While 78% of customers say they expect consistent interactions across departments, their expectations are falling short: 59% said it typically feels as though they’re communicating with separate departments, not one unified organization.
+About two-thirds (66%) of customers said they often have to repeat or re-explain information to different representatives.

 Breaking down silos is easier said than done.
 But to be truly customer-focused, businesses need to work toward building a complete 360-degree customer view.
 In doing so, they will be able to deliver unified cross-channel customer engagement.

-Emerging technologies such as artificial intelligence and the Internet of Things are raising the bar for business.
-Many consumers and business buyers are prepared to pay a premium for differentiated, first-to-market products and services, putting businesses under pressure to get ahead of the digital curve.
+Technologies such as artificial intelligence (AI) and the Internet of Things (IoT) raise the bar for business.
+Many consumers and business buyers are prepared to pay a premium for differentiated, first-to-market products and services, putting businesses under pressure to get ahead.

-With high-tech success stories such as Amazon making customers acutely aware of what is possible, 75% of customers now expect companies to use new technologies to create better experiences.
-A similar proportion (74%) expects companies to use existing technologies in new ways to create better experiences.
+Seventy-five percent of customers expect companies to use new technologies to create better experiences.
+A similar proportion (74%) expect companies to use existing technologies in new ways to create better experiences.

-This might mean using a customer’s browsing and purchasing history to make personalized recommendations, or sending push notifications to a customer’s smartphone offering them a discount on items they’ve looked at.
-It might even mean using chatbots to collect and qualify information, so agents have more time to spend on solving customers’ problems.
+This might mean using a customer’s browsing and purchasing history to make personalized recommendations.
+Or sending push notifications to a customer’s phone offering a discount on products they’ve browsed.
+It could also mean using chatbots to collect and qualify information so agents have more time to spend solving customers’ problems.

 Customer focus can get lost in the day-to-day business of, well, running a business.
-That’s why appointing a CCO is a great idea.
+That’s why appointing a chief customer officer (CCO) is a great idea.

 The CCO’s role is to be the voice of the customer and ensure that customer focus is maintained throughout your organization.
-The CCO uses data and research to champion customers needs, help guide the design of products and processes, and identify where teams need to improve their customer focus skills.
+They use data and research to champion customers’ needs, help guide the design of products and processes, and identify where teams need to improve their customer focus skills.

 They also ensure that having a strong customer focus results in tangible benefits to your business, including increased customer satisfaction, less customer churn, and greater revenue.

-Although building a customer-focused culture isn’t something you can do overnight, implementing these strategies will set you on the path for long-term success.
+Although building a customer-focused culture isn’t something you do overnight, implementing these strategies will set you on the path for success.

-Take employees on the journey by keeping them updated on progress, inviting ideas and feedback, and providing access to resources such as Salesforce’s Trailhead training modules to help them develop their customer-focus skills.
-These cover everything from learning the basics of customer journeys to improving customer service agents’ communication skills.
+Keep employees updated on progress, invite their ideas and feedback, and provide access to resources such as Salesforce Trailhead training modules to help them develop customer-focus skills.
+Options are many, including the basics of customer journeys and improving customer service agents’ communication skills.

 Ultimately, by creating a culture where customers’ needs are at the heart of every interaction, businesses create a compelling offer for customers and a significant competitive advantage.
 But there is another reason businesses should make customer focus a priority.

-In an era where emerging technologies are disrupting whole industries at an unprecedented pace, understanding what your customer needs allows you to anticipate disruption, or even drive it.
+Technologies are disrupting whole industries at an unprecedented pace.
+Understand what your customer needs to anticipate disruption, or even drive it.
 As history has repeatedly shown, it’s better to disrupt yourself than drag your heels while someone does it to you.
 Just ask Blockbuster.